duyetln/mini-shop/README.md

     - Add endpoints to retreive specific batch, pricepoint, and discount by id.
     - Remove endpoint to retreive user's addresses.
     - Add nicer error messages to both backend and client.
+    - Add additional attributes to response payloads of a few resources.